 In the contact information section, you can choose the credentials that will display as the contact information for your domain.

 Step 5.
 Domain name transfer Payment

 Now to the last step of our domain transfer process.

 At the checkout page, make sure to select at least 1 year as quantity for your domain.

 Step 6.
 Check the progress

-Usually, the transfer takes between 5-7 days.
+Usually, the transfer from Godaddy to Bluehost takes between 5-7 days.
 Meanwhile, you can check your progress by going to Domain Manager then on Transfer EPP under the details, you can see the current status of your domain transfer

 Lastly, once your transfer is complete, you should receive an email from Godaddy notifying you about the success of the domain transfer.